 Water below 15°C is classified as cold water and can seriously affect your breathing and movement, so the risk is significant most of the year.
 In the UK and Ireland, the average sea temperatures are just 12°C

-Effects of Cold Water Shock
+Does Cold Water Shock the Body?

 There are 3 stages the human body goes through during cold water shock.
 It starts off with a gasp for air followed by rapid breathing or hyperventilation.
 As your breathing loses control, your blood pressure will dramatically increase as your body tries to keep your blood warm by moving to the middle of your body.
 This is the reason we go pale when we are cold.